 - Teach a person how to stay sober, let them practice that under your care, restore hope to them and their families

 Dave holds a Bachelor of Science in Psychology from Towson University and an Advanced Master Certificate Lean Six Sigma from Villanova University.
 Dave also is a Certified Healthcare Quality Manager ( Diplomat) ABQARRP, Certified Clinical Supervisor Addiction Counseling in State of Maryland and continues to be involved with the Advisory Council for the Joint Commission Addiction Services.

-Jennifer Nilsson is currently the Chief Executive Officer for Maryland Recovery.
+Jennifer Nilsson is currently the Executive Team Advisor for Maryland Recovery.
 Jennifer has been working in the substance abuse industry for the past 12 years, starting out in Accounts Receivable Department at a highly-recognized Substance Abuse Treatment Center in New York.
 She moved on to her continued successful career path with a premier Revenue Cycle company and in the process became recognized in the industry as an expert in that field.